mainwp/mainwp-child/readme.txt

 10. The Extension Screen

 == Changelog ==

+= 2.0.9.2 =
+* Fixed: Bug where SEO values are not being set for Boilerplate Pages and Posts
+* Added: Function for removing keywords and Links Manager extension settings
+* Fixed: Security issue allowing some users to log on to the child site

 = 2.0.9.1 =
 * Added: Allow Extension to work with IThemes Security Pro